27TH JANUARY 1931 - STUMBKE (#7) AND TEAM MATES RECEIVE THE BURGOYNE SHIELD

 He would finish twice more a runner up in the National (NRHA) Cup, collecting medals from both the Kent and Essex League and Cup competitions along the way, well into the 1950's.

-Eddie Stumbke was unfortunate to have had his speed skating successes when major international competitions were either non existent or certainly very much in their infancy, however, British speed skating (and indeed hockey) were fortunate to have someone of Stumbke's calibre in their midst who generated a competitive rivalry that helped his contempories go on to be Champions of the World.
+Eddie Stumbke passed away in October 1964 aged just 59.
+He was unfortunate to have had his speed skating successes when major international competitions were either non existent or certainly very much in their infancy, however, British speed skating (and indeed hockey) were fortunate to have someone of Stumbke's calibre in their midst who generated a competitive rivalry that helped his contempories go on to be Champions of the World.
+He may not have competed at World or European speed championships, but one could say with some certainty that this was through circumstance and not ability.
+His domestic performances alone herald him recognition as a British skating legend.

 Details and photographs kindly supplied by Jeff Stumbke